facelessuser/soupsieve/docs/src/markdown/api.md

 The custom selector feature is loosely inspired by the `css-extensions` [proposal][custom-extensions-1].
 In its current form, Soup Sieve allows assigning a complex selector to a custom pseudo-class name.
-The pseudo-class name must start with `:--` to avoid conflicts with any future pseudo-classes.
+The pseudo-class name must start with `#!css :--` to avoid conflicts with any future pseudo-classes.

 To create custom selectors, you simply need to pass a dictionary containing the custom pseudo-class names (keys) with the associated CSS selectors that the pseudo-classes are meant to represent (values).
 It is important to remember that